Jaanu (2020 film): Plot

-K. Ramachandra aka Ram (Sharwanand) is a travel photographer.
+K. Ramachandra, a.k.a.
+Ram, is a travel photographer.
 He visits his high school and is overwhelmed by memories.
 So, a reunion is arranged through their school WhatsApp group.
-At the reunion, his friends Murali (Vennela Kishore), Subhashini (Saranya Pradeep) and Sathish (Thagubothu Ramesh) catch up with him.
-Murali hesitantly mentions that Janaki aka Jaanu is coming from Singapore.
+At the reunion, his friends Murali, Subhashini, and Sathish catch up with him.
+Murali hesitantly mentions that Janaki, a.k.a.
+Jaanu, is visiting from Singapore.

-Ram and Jaanu have been friends and classmates in tenth grade.
+Ram and Jaanu have been friends and classmates since tenth grade.
 Jaanu is a talented singer.
 Ram develops a love for Jaanu and she reciprocates.
 Once their board exams are over, they have a moment with each other where Jaanu asks him not to forget her until they meet again after the holidays.

-Jaanu (Samantha Akkineni) arrives at the reunion and searches for Ram.
+Jaanu arrives at the reunion and searches for Ram.
 When Subha points Ram's location to her, Jaanu walks towards him.
-She reminisces the first day of 11th grade when she eagerly awaits Ram's arrival to the classroom, but he doesn't show up.
-She finds that Ram has left the school because his father had financial difficulties and his family relocated to Hyderabad overnight.
+She reminisces about the first day of 11th grade when she eagerly awaited Ram's arrival to the classroom, but he didn't show up.
+She had then learned that Ram had left the school because of his father's financial difficulties and his family relocating to Hyderabad overnight.
 Jaanu is inconsolable and pines for Ram until she completes school.

 Ram and Jaanu finally meet, but their first interactions are awkward, but later improve.
 Their friends talk about Jaanu's married life in Singapore and disclose that Ram is still single and has not moved on.
 After the reunion party, both go out on a drive.
 Jaanu reveals how she could not forget Ram and would have traded anything just to have met him once back then.
 She narrates how circumstances forced her to marry someone else.
-Then, Ram asks Jaanu if she really does not remember the day he came to her college to meet her.
-Ram says that he and Satish waited in front of Jaanu's college to meet her and passed on a message through a student.
+Then, Ram asks Jaanu if she does not remember the day he came to her college to meet her.
+Ram says that he and Satish waited in front of Jaanu's college to meet her and passed on a message to a student.
 Surprisingly, Jaanu refused to meet Ram and forbade him to contact her again.
 He returned sadly and never tried to meet her since then.
 Jaanu is devastated listening to this and reveals that she never saw them at her college and thought it was her stalker who was troubling her.
-Ram tells that except for the mistake of assuming that she hated him, he knew everything about her life.
+Ram says that except for the mistake of assuming that she hated him, he knew everything about her life.
 He also tells about seeing her from afar at her wedding.
 Jaanu is heartbroken because she felt his presence and expected him to come for her until the last minute.
 Both feel sad about their misfortune and finally come to terms with everything that happened in their lives.
 Jaanu expresses her desire to spend the final few hours with Ram before she catches the flight back home.